-At ENGIE, the respect for others is one of the four principles embedded in our Ethics Charter.
+At ENGIE, the respect for others is one of the four principles embedded in our Ethics Code of Conduct.
 We are committed to respecting internationally recognised human rights wherever we operate, or our activities impact, around the world.

 This commitment is about doing business responsibly and sustainably.
 We focus on identifying and preventing risks of negative impacts of our operations and activities on human rights; and the explicit rejection of modern slavery is central to this.
 At ENGIE, every employee is responsible for building and upholding these ethical human rights values.
 We also expect our suppliers and business partners to uphold these values.